Sim Bhullar: National team career

 Bhullar played for Canada in the 2010 FIBA Americas U18 Championship where he averaged 6.0 points and 3.8 rebounds in five games.
 Canada won the bronze medal after finishing with a 3–2 record.
 Bhullar then played for Canada in the 2011 FIBA Under-19 World Championship.
 In six games, he averaged 12.3 points and 6.3 rebounds per game.
 Canada finished in 11th place with a 3–5 record.

 Personal life

 Bhullar's parents migrated to Canada from the state of Punjab in India.
 His father, Avtar, is 6 ft 4 in and his mother, Varinder, is 5 ft 10 in.
 Neither parent had exposure to basketball until enrolling their sons into local youth basketball programs.
 Avtar himself grew up only playing kabaddi, a traditional Indian contact sport.
 Bhullar has an older sister, Avneet, who played women’s college basketball Duke University from 2009-2012, and a younger brother, Tanveer, who stands at 7 ft 2 in and played college basketball for both New Mexico State and, later, Missouri State.
+In 2024 Bhullar married his high school sweetheart Joanna Lin.